phenopackets/phenopacket-schema/docs/phenotype.rst

 evidence
 ~~~~~~~~
-This element is required and must contain one or more :ref:`Evidence <rstevidence>` elements
+This element is recommended and contain one or more :ref:`Evidence <rstevidence>` elements
 that specify how the phenotype was determined.